-At Ellwood Community Primary School, we are committed to the prevention, early identification and appropriate management of peer-on-peer abuse.
+At Ellwood Community Primary School, we are committed to the prevention, early identification and appropriate management of Child-On-Child Abuse.
 We continue to ensure that any form of abuse or harmful behaviour is dealt with immediately and consistently to reduce the extent of harm to the young person.

-Our guidance includes a clear strategy taking a contextual whole-school approach to preventing and responding to peer-on-peer abuse, which includes a clear understanding to staff, children and young people and their parents about everyone's responsibility in managing any peer-on-peer abuse incidents.
+Our guidance includes a clear strategy taking a contextual whole-school approach to preventing and responding to Child-On-Child Abuse, which includes a clear understanding to staff, children and young people and their parents about everyone's responsibility in managing any Child-On-Child Abuse incidents.
 This will include both our prevention measures as well as our response to any incidents of harm.